dsbristol/dst/assessments.md

 Undertaking a group project online is a difficult process that requires care and planning.
 Help for planning your project is given in [Block 1](coursebook/01.md), and includes:

 * **1.3.3 Workshop Lecture on Assessments**, listed completely in [Block 01](coursebook/01.md).
-* The [Example Group Assessment](https://github.com/dsbristol/dst_example_project), which you should go over carefully.
+* The [Example Sprint Group Assessment](https://github.com/dsbristol/dst_example_project), which you should go over carefully.
 * [Appendix 1: Preparation List](coursebook/appendix1-prep.md).
 * [Appendix 2: Replicability](appendix2-replicability.md), which explains how to make your project run reliably on others' computers.
 * [Appendix 3: GitHub](appendix3-github.md), which explains how to use GitHub.